catseye/Fountain/README.md

 TODO
 ----

+### Syntax

+*   Allow multiple newlines after a comment.

 ### Semantics

 *   Inc, dec, gt, lt, should take either a variable or an integer on the RHS.
     Really, the RHS could be some kind of simple expression probably.
 *   Check constraints on all branches of an alternation.

-### Implementation

-*   Allow params on command line when parsing, too.
-*   Better usage message.

 ### Documentation

+*   Test cases for params on command line when parsing.
 *   Test cases for backtracking during parsing.
 *   Test cases for backtracking during generation.